priyamadabal/Data-Analysis-Portfolio/README.md

 Welcome to my data analysis portfolio!
 I'm a Cloud Engineer turned Data Analyst with a Master’s in Analytics from RMIT University.

-Here you'll find a collection of my data analytics projects that showcase skills in data cleaning, visualization, forecasting, and storytelling using tools like Python, SQL, Power BI, R and SAS.
+Here you'll find a collection of my data analytics projects that showcase skills in data cleaning, visualization, forecasting, and storytelling using tools like Python, SQL, Power BI, R, and Tableau.

 ---